Our Hearts Are With You — TAPS Natural Disaster Response

 Build A Kit

 Gather supplies to last your household several days after a disaster.
 Don’t forget to consider the unique needs of each person and animal in case you have to evacuate quickly.
-Include a supply of ziploc bags or fireproof containers to prevent damage to important documents, identification, medicines, and cash.
+Include a supply of Ziploc bags or fireproof containers to prevent damage to important documents, identification, medicines, and cash.

-Report, Recover and Rebuild
+Report, Recover, and Rebuild

-The types of disasters that may befall us can differ greatly based on where we live and the time of year.
 Be sure you know the risks of disaster types in your area and the safety protocols to follow for them.
 Check your home and personal property insurance coverage.
 Verify what you need to do to file an insurance claim as soon as possible to address any personal property damage.

 If insurance does not cover all your damage, you may be eligible for federal disaster assistance through the Federal Emergency Management Agency (FEMA).
 Disaster assistance may include financial assistance for temporary lodging and home repairs, low-interest loans to cover uninsured property losses, and other programs to help individuals and business owners recover from the effects of the disaster.